+The home-based business is having its time.
+No longer seen as a hobby job, the ranks of the work from home crowd are growing.
 According to the U.S. Census, 52 percent of US businesses are home-based.
 More than a third of those home-based businesses are owned by women.

 They are a thriving sector of the U-S economy with their own sets of benefits and challenges.

-It sounds like a dream job to many aspiring business owners.
-But one unexpected challenge that often faces home-based business owners is a feeling of isolation.
+It sounds like a dream job to many aspiring business owners, but one unexpected challenge that often faces home-based business owners is a feeling of isolation.
 Lenette Hall got a taste of it when she started her online business, Urn Garden.

 “I had always worked as a team player in environments that had healthy budgets and lots of support.
 Now, I’m a one-woman show.
 Running my own business is much more rewarding than when I was working for someone else, but I was not prepared for the loneliness and isolation that comes from working at home,” Lenette says.